-For the 15.5 million adults who were told to just try harder
+For everyone told to just try harder

 ADHD is not an excuse.